BGameiro2000/Media_Organize/README.md

-# Pen_Media_Organize
+# Media_Organize

-App + Autorun to install in virtual drive so that a menu with buttons to different apps to organize media appears.
+Diverse projects with GUI in order to help organize media or how to access it.